BE-Webdesign/Simple_WP_HTTP_Cache/README.md

 You will need to [install composer](https://getcomposer.org/) first, before using it.

-You can install this plugin via Composer.
-To install this as a dependency run the following in your WordPress install root with a composer.json file present:
+To install this plugin as a dependency run the following in your WordPress install root folder with a composer.json file present:

 ```
 composer require edwincromleydev/simple-wp-http-cache:dev-master